 - 6 fat cloves of garlic, finely chopped

 - salt and pepper to season

-- heat frypan over medium to high heat
+- heat frypan over medium

-- serve and enjoy!
+- Serve and Enjoy!